knoxiboy/Logic2Agent/README.md

-# NeuralFlow
+# Logic2Agent

-NeuralFlow is an advanced AI agent builder platform that enables users to create intelligent, autonomous agents without writing code.
+Logic2Agent is an advanced AI agent builder platform that enables users to create intelligent, autonomous agents without writing code.
 Our platform combines cutting-edge neural networks with an intuitive visual interface to democratize AI development.

 ## Getting Started